What is the main source of law authorising this entity form?

 Business registration

 Under the Business Registration Ordinance (Cap.
 310), if a company is involved in any business (including any form of trade, commerce, craftsmanship, profession, calling, or other activity carried on for the purpose of gain), its shareholders or directors must apply for business registration within one month from its date of commencement of business.
 The applicant must submit a completed Notice to Business Registration Office (Form IRBR1) for the company and pay prescribed business registration fee and levy to the Companies Registry.
-Depending on the type of business registration certificate (one-year or three-year), the registration fee will range from HK$250 to HK$3,950.
+Depending on the type of business registration certificate (one-year or three-year), the registration fee will range from HK$2,200 to HK$6,020.

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?